ayerajath/houseware-docs-export/docs/Overview/houseware-platform.md

 We follow the principle of "**Configuration over Convention**", allowing maximum flexibility to the end users to best design their use cases and solve their specific challenges:

 - **Choice of Warehouse**: Houseware supports integration with multiple data warehouses, providing flexibility and scalability for your analytics needs.
 Whether you are using Snowflake, BigQuery, or another data warehouse solution, Houseware ensures a consistent product experience.
-- **Flexible Schema**: Houseware’s schema is designed to be customizable to most event streams and flexible to any frequency, whether batch or real-time.
+- **Flexible Schema**: Houseware's schema is designed to be customizable to most event streams and flexible to any frequency, whether batch or real-time.
 This ensures that your data is always ready for analysis regardless of how it is ingested.
 - **Warehouse-Native**: Leverage the center of gravity of data in your organization by working natively within your existing data warehouse.
 This enables product teams to derive cross-functional insights by merging disparate data sources like clickstream events, transactional data, and SaaS datasets, all on the trusted data warehouse.
 - **Customizable**: Houseware allows users to build custom events, cohorts, and other analytics components tailored to their specific needs.
 This customization ensures that the analytics setup aligns perfectly with the business requirements.
 - **Integrations**: The composable platform approach enables inbound integrations(with CDPs/transaction DBs) and writeback syncs with a wide range of marketing, sales, and business tools, allowing for a best-of-breed approach to building your stack.
 These integrations can be managed programatically, allowing developers to build unique workflows.